weihaipy/saiorm/docs/index.rst

         "c": ("ABS(?)", "2"),
         "d": ("!=", 0),
         "e": ("IN", "1,2,3"),
-        "f": "now()",
+        "f": "NOW()",
     }).select("e,f")

 - must check param to prevent injection vulnerabilities.

-- when calling native mysql function the param placeholder could be ? or {}.
+- when calling native mysql function the param placeholder could be ?.

 - condition will be equals to value,or pass a tuple or list, and set the first item to change it.